Skip to content

 In some cases, though, it's useful to specify a different output than the one generated by the model solution.
 Think of cases where there are multiple possible correct outputs, but the one given by the model solution reveals too much about the intended solution.

-In these cases, you can create a .out file in the very same path (and with the very same name) as the .in files you've manually defined.
+In these cases, you can create a .ans file in the very same path (and with the very same name) as the .in files you've manually defined.
 You can only create manually crafted outputs for testcases you've defined manually (with a testcase glob, for instance).

 Let's look at the file tree above, and assume we have a testcase glob for samples such as tests/*.in.